capacitor-community/camera-preview/README.md

 CameraPreview.start();
 ```

-When setting the toBack to true, remember to add the style below on your app's HTML or body element:
+Remember to add the style below on your app's HTML or body element:

 ```css
 html, body, .ion-app, .ion-content {
   background-color: transparent;
 }
 ```

-When both tapFocus and tapPhoto are true, the camera will focus, and take a picture as soon as the camera is done focusing.

 ### stop()